odradev/odradev.github.io/docusaurus/docs/basics/05-storage-interaction.md

 the cases for you.

 :::info
-All of the above examples, alongside the tests, are available in the odra repository in the `examples/src/docs/` folder.
+All of the above examples, alongside the tests, are available in the Odra repository in the `examples/src/features/` folder.
 :::

 ## Custom Types